NIHON KOHDEN Central Monitor CNS-6201

 How it could be exploited

-An attacker with network access to the CNS-6201 sends a specially crafted network request that triggers a null pointer dereference in the monitor's software, causing the application to crash and become unresponsive.
+An attacker with network access to the CNS-6201 can send a specially crafted network packet that triggers a null pointer dereference (CWE-476), causing the monitor to crash or hang and cease displaying patient vital signs.

 Prerequisites